 Anne-Marie Creamer is a British artist based in London whose work experiments with cinematic and THEATRICAL forms using digital film, fiction, drawing, WRITTEN films, filmed staged scenarios, and live voice-over.
 For Anne-Marie narrative is complexly entangled in place - always underpinned by her interest in the relationship between REPRESENTATION and presence.
 Her work develops from a tenacious attitude towards research, which coupled with chance, she develops into highly scripted narratives featuring occluded histories that are melancholic but wry, corporeal, often intense.

-Anne-Marie's work will feature in a forthcoming solo exhibition at the new Foyle Project space, at the Sir John Soane's Museum, London in 2018.
-Her work has been regularly exhibited internationally at galleries and museums such as: FRAC Bretagne, (France), Exeter Phoenix Galley, Exeter, UK) , Sogn og Fjordane Kunstmuseum (Norway), Palm Springs Art Museum, Kunstvereniging Diepenheim (The Netherlands), The Sir John Soane’s Museum (London), Apex Art (New York), Communication Space Školská 28, (Prague, Czech Republic), Sagacho bis (Tokyo), Galerie der Künstler (Munich), and Spacex Gallery (Exeter).
+Anne-Marie's work has been regularly exhibited internationally at galleries and museums such as: FRAC Bretagne, (France), Exeter Phoenix Galley, Exeter, UK), Camberwell Space, University of the Arts London, Sogn og Fjordane Kunstmuseum (Norway), Palm Springs Art Museum, Kunstvereniging Diepenheim (The Netherlands), The Sir John Soane’s Museum (London), Apex Art (New York), Communication Space Školská 28, (Prague, Czech Republic), Sagacho bis (Tokyo), Galerie der Künstler (Munich), and Spacex Gallery (Exeter).
 Publications that feature her work include The Drawing Book, edited by Tania Kovats (Black Dog Publishing, 2006).
 She received the Derek Hill Scholarship in Drawing at British School at Rome, 2012.
 She has done several residencies and collaborative projects in Soviet Union, Czech Republic, and Romania, including an International Artist in Residence award with the Centre for Contemporary Art Prague (2004-5).
 During the 1990's she one of a number of a group of artists responsible for the London based artist-run Cubitt Gallery.
 Anne-Marie still occasionally curates exhibitions and projects, most recently in Norway, with Lars Sture & Kjetil Berge for the Sogn og Fjordane Kunstmuseum in western Norway.
 She was educated at Middlesex University & the Royal College of Art and lives in London, where she is a Lecturer at Central Saint Martins, University of the Arts London.

 "Over the years I have come to prefer the title 'storyteller', I like the possibility that narrating grounds human life in what is specific to it.
 Early on, though, I left painting.
 I wanted to break open the edge of a painting, to enter it, and extending its narrative space outwards I made works which take cinematic form through video, drawing, literary texts, filmed staged scenarios, and recently live voice-over - together proposing a form of theoretical fiction that dramatises the boundary between representation and presence.